ruipimenta/assin2_challenge_ipr/entailment/README.md

 Instructions to (almost*) reproduce our entailment submission1

-We used the Bert model and adaped the code in https://github.com/google-research/bert to the task.
+We used the Bert model and adapted the code in https://github.com/google-research/bert to the task.

 It requires  python tensorflow 1 (we used python3 and tensorflow-1.14).